 Small Group and Individual Health Insurance Market Survey

-The MDH, in partnership with the Minnesota Department of Commerce, is currently collecting information from health plan companies with annual premiums of $2.5 million or more in either the individual market, small group market, or large group private health insurance market.
-The information collected pertains to enrollment, benefits, premiums, and claims for products offered in the respective market spaces.
-The purpose of this survey is to monitor trends in the private market, evaluate the impact of insurance market changes, and update and refine the state’s microsimulation analysis that aims at estimating the potential impact of implementing of the Affordable Care Act in Minnesota.
+MDH is currently collecting information from health plan companies with annual premiums of $2.5 million or more in either the individual or small group health insurance market, as well as companies offering products on MNsure in 2014.
+The information collected pertains to enrollment, benefits, premiums, and utilization for products offered in the respective market spaces.
+The purpose of this survey is to monitor trends in the private market and evaluate the impact of insurance market changes.

 As provided under Minnesota Statutes, section 62J.321, all information collected is non-public and will not be released except in aggregate form.
-No health plan or company will be identifiable from any public release that is based on this data.
+No health plan or company will be identifiable from any public release that is based on this data, aside from describing market share in the individual and small group markets.

 This study is follow-up to surveys conducted in previous years.
 A summary of findings can be found online: